 New products are coming soon!

 Both Hemp and Cannabis have been cultivated for food, clothing, and medicine for well over 12,000 years.
-When ingested, the chemical compounds they contain, known as phyto-cannabinoids, interact with our own endocannabinoid system.
+When ingested, various chemical compounds they contain, known as phyto-cannabinoids, interact with our own endocannabinoid system.
 The endocannabinoid system is involved with a variety of physiological processes including appetite, pain-sensation, mood, and memory, and has been shown to have primary involvement with our neurological and immunological systems.

 Like cannabinoids, terpenes are lipophilic (fat-loving) and hydrophobic (water-hating), as well as being very susceptible to environmental conditions such as heat and light.
 When compounding terpenoid medicines, one must take great care with methodology and precision, and follow absolute best standards for preservation of these valuable compounds.